MiguelEXE/DynamicDesc/README.md

 # DynamicDesc
-Changes your server every 0.1 seconds
+Changes your server every 1/10 of a second.

-## Why?
-yes

 ## How to change default messages
 See `src/dynamicdesc/DynamicDesc.java`